 Here are ten top things to do on Kangaroo Island.

-Located on the southern flank of the island and with nothing but ocean between them and Antarctica, the Australian sea lion colony that calls this dramatically beautiful spot home seem more than happy to share their space with the small groups of human visitors that troop down onto the beach at regular intervals with a Parks SA ranger.
+Located on the southern flank of the island and with nothing but ocean between them and Antarctica, the Australian sea lion colony that calls this dramatically beautiful spot home seem more than happy to share their turf with the small groups of human visitors that troop down onto the beach at regular intervals with a Parks SA ranger.
 There are no fences or enclosures at Seal Bay Conservation Park; it’s just you and the sea lions — some of them up to 350 kilograms in weight.
 Tours run for 45-minutes and include commentary from your ranger guide.
 Officially, ten metres is as close as you’re allowed to get to the animals but try explaining that to an inquisitive adolescent sea lion!

 Watch our video of ten top things to do on Kangaroo Island: